dhis2-chap/epidemiar_example_model/README.md

 * Currently give the number of weeks to forecast instead of future data, as it predicts it on its own, is that okay?

-# Explaing what I have done (need weekly epi data and daily env data)
+# Explaing what I have done

 ## settings.R
 This script defines the function settings() which is called in both train_chap() and predict_chap().
 It loads and processes the data